the-teachingRSE-project/competencies/competencies.md

 followed by a formulation of a plan to fulfil them that is finally implemented.
 This is then followed by testing that things work as expected and that they continue to do so into the future.
 Often the development is iterated.
-We emphasise that the life-cycle is not complete here but also includes periods of maintaining a software and also withdrawing software from its original use.
+We emphasise that the life-cycle is not a close-end process as it also includes periods of maintaining a software and also withdrawing software from its original use.
 The RSE should be aware of this life-cycle and be able to predict and cater to the changing needs of software as it moves through the stages.